GssGuru/Main-Beginner/README.md

 Since this project is for beginners, we will write everything in activity and Fragment.
 Without using any architectural solutions.

-In the MainActivity we add a navigation menu to choose which news feed to display.
-News feed reflecting using an AdapterNews and located in the FragmentNewsFeed.
-We make a request to the server to receive the news feed in the FragmentNewsFeed.
-If an error occurs in the request, then show a ErrorDialog with an error and the ability to either repeat the request or exit from the application.
+In the [`MainActivity`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/MainActivity.java) we add a navigation menu to choose which news feed to display.
+News feed reflecting using an [`AdapterNewsFeed`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/AdapterNewsFeed.java) and located in the [`FragmentNewsFeed`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/FragmentNewsFeed.java).
+We make a request to the server to receive the news feed in the [`FragmentNewsFeed`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/FragmentNewsFeed.java).
+If an error occurs in the request, then show a [`DialigError`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/DialigError.java) with an error and the ability to either repeat the request or exit from the application.

 В конце у нас должно получитса
 - [`MainActivity`](https://github.com/GssGuru/Main-Beginner/blob/master/app/src/main/java/guru/gss/mainbeginner/MainActivity.java)